nodejs/mentorship/README.md

 ### Current Opportunities and Status

-- We are excited to announce a new mentee opening! <br/>
+* We are happy to announce a new mentee opening! <br/>
-  We’d like to invite experienced developers to apply to join the Node.js Examples Initiative.
+We’d like to invite experienced developers to apply to join the Node.js Examples Initiative

 #### This project is bound by a [Code of Conduct][].